 With poker now more popular than ever, players from all over the US are starting to enjoy the game at online poker websites.
 States are slowly relaxing their laws against online gambling, and poker sites are becoming more accessible for US players.

 The best of all time is a hotly debated topic in any field or sport.
 While we can’t say for sure who’s the best player, we can judge the best poker players based on their earnings.
-Here are the five top poker players of all time according to their winnings at the tables:
+Here are the five top poker players of all time up to 2021 according to their winnings at the tables:

 5. Erik Seidel – The oldest member of the top five, at the age of 58, Seidel has been in the game for some time.
 Originally from New York City, Seidel played a lot of Backgammon when he was younger.
 He eventually became a Wall Street stock market trader before making the switch to professional Poker.